CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: : Proposed Framework

 where $\alpha_{i}=\frac{exp(z_j)}{\sum^{|N_{u_t}|}_{j=1} exp(z_{j}))}$ indicates the attention weight of the $i$-th news embedding; $z_{j}=\mathbf{q}^\intercal\cdot\text{tanh}(\mathbf{W}_{user}\cdot \mathbf{r}^n_{j} + \mathbf{b}_{user})$; $\mathbf{q}$, a query vector, is the target user embedding learned from the GNN model; and $\mathbf{W}_{user}$ and $\mathbf{b}_{user}$ are trainable parameters. \end{itemize}

-We will evaluate the effectiveness of our user encoder in terms of the model accuracy of {\method} in Section~\ref{sec:eval-result-eq3}.
+\subsection{Modules 3-4: Click and Category Predictors}

-\textbf{ Modules 3-4: Click and Category Predictors}
+Based on the learned news and user representations, {\method} performs click prediction (primary) and category prediction (auxiliary), and then, updates the model parameters based on the two losses.

-\textbf{\underline{Click Prediction}.} Given a target user and a candidate news article, the click predictor computes the probability of the user clicking the candidate article based on their representations, which is the primary task of {\method}.
-Note that we use the title embedding of a candidate news, i.e., $\mathbf{r}^n_{(T)}$ for click prediction since a user could see the news title only, not the content, when deciding whether to click a news article or not.
+\textbf{\underline{Click Prediction}.} Given a target user and a candidate news article, the click predictor computes the probability of the user clicking the candidate article based on their representations.
+Note that we use only the title embedding of a candidate news, i.e., $\mathbf{r}^n_{(T)}$ for click prediction since a user could see the news \textit{title only}, not the news content, when deciding whether to click a news article or not.
 Following~\cite{mao2021cnesue, wu2019npa, wu2019nrms, an2019lstur, wu2019naml, wu2019tanr, qi2021hierec, liu2020hypernews, wu2022feedrec}, we compute the click probability by the inner product of the user embedding and the news title embedding, i.e., $\hat{y}_{u,n} = \mathbf{r}^u\cdot \mathbf{r}^n_{(T)}$.

-We construct the click prediction loss with negative examples the same way as in~\cite{wu2020cprs, mao2021cnesue, wang2018dkn, kim2022cast, qi2021kim, qi2021pprec, wu2019naml, wu2019nrms}.
+We construct the click prediction loss with negative examples in the same way as in~\cite{wu2020cprs, mao2021cnesue, wang2018dkn, kim2022cast, qi2021kim, qi2021pprec, wu2019naml, wu2019nrms}.
 Specifically, for each news article clicked by a target user (i.e., positive example), we randomly sample $M$ news articles not clicked by the user as negative examples.
 We aim to optimize the model parameters of {\method} so that positive examples obtain higher scores than negative examples.
-Formally, the click prediction loss (primary loss) is defined as:
+Formally, the click prediction loss (primary loss) $\mathcal{L}_P$ is defined as: